Elizabeth Crawford

 Elizabeth Crawford’s career as a trial lawyer started at the Pennsylvania Supreme Court as a clerk for a justice for a year before beginning at Kline & Specter.
 Five and a half years later, in 2019, Crawford was promoted as partner at Kline & Specter after winning hundreds of millions of dollars in verdicts and settlements on behalf of clients and obtaining a record verdict as lead counsel.

-Most recently, in December 2023, Crawford, as lead counsel, negotiated a $19.5 million settlement in medical malpractice litigation in Delaware County, Pa., that involved a college student who suffered a brain injury caused by an allegedly mistreated infection.
+In December 2023, Crawford, as lead counsel, negotiated a $19.5 million settlement in medical malpractice litigation in Delaware County, Pa., that involved a college student who suffered a brain injury caused by an allegedly mistreated infection.

 Earlier in the same year, she was lead counsel in a case that resulted in an eight-figure settlement in a medical malpractice case in New Jersey for a man who suffered paralysis after a spinal surgery.